SarvarKh/ofn-wiki/Angular-and-OFN.md

-#Angular and OFN
-OpenFoodNetwork.org uses Angular.js for the public-facing interface.
+OpenFoodNetwork uses Angular.js for the public-facing interface.
 Angular is a complex beast, so we've put together this article showing you how it all fits together.

 Our application poses some uncommon issues and so contains some unusual design choices - deviating from the "Angular way" in specific cases.